Ananya2001-an/java-practice/src/notes.md

 - final keyword is used to make a variable constant.
 It can't be changed once initialized.
 - if an object is declared final then it can't be changed once initialized.
 Meaning the values of its properties can be changed but the object itself can't be changed.
 Can't be reassigned.
 - if a method is declared final then it can't be overridden in the child class.
+- file with same name can be used in different packages.
+- static variables and methods in class are independent of objects.
+They can be accessed using class name.
+- static blocks are executed to initialize static variables.
+They are executed when the class is loaded for the first time.
+- static variables are resolved during compile time since they are not dependent on objects.
+- If we want to create an instance of an inner class we have to declare it static or create an instance of the outer class first to access the inner class.
+- files in same package can access each other without importing.
 -